-In November of 1864, Hanalei-raised, George Norton Wilcox took over the lease for Grove Farm and quickly became its sole owner.
-In addition to being an enterprising innovator of plantation sugar culture, Wilcox was also a power in Hawaiian politics, a community leader, and a philanthropist.
-Under his leadership, Grove Farm came to be synonymous with high quality and positive economic growth on Kaua'i.
-This reputation has remained true to this day.
+In November of 1864, Hanalei-raised George Norton Wilcox took over the lease for Grove Farm and quickly became its sole owner.
+In addition to being an enterprising innovator of plantation sugar culture, Wilcox was also a powerful political figure, a community leader, and a philanthropist.
+Under his leadership, Grove Farm came to be synonymous with innovation, quality and positive economic growth on Kaua'i.
+These guiding principles continue to be cornerstones even to this day.

 Grove Farm flourished under the leadership of George N. Wilcox from 1870 to 1933.
-Many modernizing changes occurred throughout the plantation, from the construction of an innovative water irrigation system to the creation of new cultivating machinery and planting methods to the use of the first sugar cane seed planter in the State.
+Many modernizing changes occurred throughout the plantation, from the construction of an innovative water irrigation system to the creation of new cultivating machinery and planting methods, to the use of the first mechanized sugar cane seed planter in Hawaiʻi

-In December of 1941, Grove Farm became immersed in the ongoing war effort.
-Grove Farm dedicated large acreages previously used for sugar to grow food for the local population and the military.
+In December of 1941, Grove Farm became immersed in the ongoing World War II efforts and dedicated large acreages previously used for sugar to grow food for the local population and the military.

-With Wilcox family at the helm, Grove Farm continued to demonstrate the highest regard for Kauai's island community in all facets of economic growth, both in sugar production and in land development.
+With the Wilcox family at the helm, Grove Farm continued to demonstrate the highest regard for Kaua’i’s communities in economic growth combined with land development.

-In December 2000, Grove Farm was purchased by Mr. Stephen M. Case, the co-founder of America Online.
-Additionally, in July 2001, Mr. Case purchased approximately 18,000 acres of former Lihue Plantation lands in the Lihue/Hanamaulu area.
+In December 2000, Grove Farm was purchased by Mr. Stephen M. Case, co-founder of America Online (AOL).
+In July 2001, Mr. Case also purchased close to 18,000 acres of former Lihuʻe Plantation lands in the Lihuʻe-Hanamaulu area.

 Grove Farm is now comprised of lands from three former sugar plantations – Grove Farm, Lihuʻe Plantation, and Kōloa Plantation, with total landholdings of about 38,000 acres.

 A Grove Farm Story